ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-ie.md

 To view your email account:

 - Log in to [webmail](/links/web/email) from a web browser and enter your email address and password.
-For further details, please refer to our page “[Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra)”.
+For further details, please refer to our page "[Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra)".
 - Configure an email software on your computer, smartphone or tablet.
-Visit our page “[Configuring your Zimbra email address in an email client](/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_mail_apps)”.
+Visit our page "[Configuring your Zimbra email address in an email client](/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_mail_apps)".

 ## Go further <a name="go-further"></a>